DErkan-A/middlebox/README.md

 # Notes for Phase 2

 Use the covert sender receiver with the `--benchmark` option to record time and throughput.

-Receiver and Sender `chunk_size` defined at the topmost part of their respective files must be the same.
+For example, `python covert_receiver.py --benchmark 32` will expect and time 32 B of data.

 # Middlebox Development Environment